On Approximating Multi-Criteria TSP: Multi-Criteria Traveling Salesman Problem

-An algorithm is called an $\alpha$ approximation algorithm if, given $G$ and $w$, it computes an $\alpha$ approximate Pareto curve.
-It is called a randomized $\alpha$ approximation if its success probability is at least $1/2$.
+An algorithm is called an \emph{$\alpha$ approximation algorithm} if, given $G$ and $w$, it computes an $\alpha$ approximate Pareto curve.
+It is called a \emph{randomized $\alpha$ approximation} if its success probability is at least $1/2$.
 This success probability can be amplified to $1-2^{-m}$ by executing the algorithm $m$ times and taking the union of all sets of solutions.
-(We can also remove solutions from this union that are dominated by other solutions in the union, but this is not required by the definition of an approximate Pareto curve.)
-Again, the concepts can easily be transfered to other maximization problems.
+(We can also remove solutions from this union that are dominated by other solutions in the union.)
+Again, the concepts can be transfered easily to other maximization problems.

-Papadimitriou and Yannakakis~\cite{PapadimitriouYannakakis:TradeOffs:2000} showed that $(1-\eps)$ approximate Pareto curves of size polynomial in the instance size and $1/\eps$ exist.
-The technical requirement for the existence is that the objective values of all solutions for an instance $X$ are bounded from above by $2^{p(N)}$ for some polynomial $p$, where $N$ is the size of $X$.
-This is fulfilled in most optimization problems and in particular in our case.
-However, they only prove the existence, and for many optimization problems it is unclear how to actually find an approximate Pareto curve.
+Papadimitriou and Yannakakis~\cite{PapadimitriouYannakakis:TradeOffs:2000} have shown that $(1-\eps)$ approximate Pareto curves of size polynomial in the instance size and $1/\eps$ exist.
+The technical requirement for the existence is that the objective values of all solutions for an instance $X$ are either $0$ or within an interval $[2^{-p(N)}, 2^{p(N)}]$ for some polynomial $p$, where $N$ is the size of $X$.
+This is fulfilled by most optimization problems and in particular in our case.

 A \emph{fully polynomial time approximation scheme} (FPTAS) for a multi-criteria optimization problem computes $(1-\eps)$ approximate Pareto curves in time polynomial in the size of the instance and $1/\eps$ for all $\eps > 0$.
-Papadimitriou and Yannakakis~\cite{PapadimitriouYannakakis:TradeOffs:2000} showed that multi-criteria minimum-weight matching admits a \emph{randomized FPTAS}, i.~e., the algorithm succeeds in computing a $(1-\eps)$ approximate Pareto curve with constant probability.
-This randomized FPTAS yields also a randomized FPTAS for the multi-criteria maximum-weight cycle cover problem~\cite{MantheyRam:MultiCritTSP:XXXX}.
+Multi-criteria maximum-weight matching admits a \emph{randomized FPTAS}~\cite{PapadimitriouYannakakis:TradeOffs:2000}, i.~e., the algorithm succeeds in computing a $(1-\eps)$ approximate Pareto curve with a probability of at least $1/2$.
+This randomized FPTAS yields also a randomized FPTAS for the multi-criteria maximum-weight cycle cover problem~\cite{MantheyRam:MultiCritTSP:2009}.

-To define Pareto curves and approximate Pareto curves also for minimization problems, in particular for \mcminstsp\ and \mcminatsp, we have to replace all ``$\geq$'' and ``$>$'' above by ``$\leq$'' and ``$<$''.
-Furthermore, $\alpha$ approximate Pareto curves are then defined for $\alpha \geq 1$ and an FPTAS has to achieve an approximation ratio of $1+\eps$.
+To define Pareto curves and approximate Pareto curves also for minimization problems, in particular for \kcminstsp k\ and \kcminatsp k, we have to replace all ``$\geq$'' and ``$>$'' above by ``$\leq$'' and ``$<$''.
+Furthermore, $\alpha$ approximate Pareto curves are now defined for $\alpha \geq 1$, and an FPTAS achieves an approximation ratio of $1+\eps$.
 There also exists a randomized FPTAS for the multi-criteria minimum-weight cycle cover problem.